 - Subscapularis.
 This holds your upper arm bone to your shoulder blade and helps you rotate your arm, hold it straight out and lower it.

 A rotator cuff tear is often the result of wear and tear from daily use.
+Most tears are partial.
 You’re more likely to have this if you have a job where you need to move your arm a certain way over and over, like a painter or a carpenter, or you play sports like tennis and baseball.
 It also can happen suddenly if you fall on your arm or try to lift something heavy.
 It’s usually treated with physical therapy and medication, or you may need surgery.

 Bursitis is when the bursa (a small sac filled with fluid that protects your rotator cuff) gets irritated.
 That can happen when you repeat the same motion over and over again, like throwing a baseball or lifting something over your head.
 It also can be caused by an infection.